Ezequiel Tovar Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.77 team ERA ranks fourth across all league pitching staffs.
+- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.78).

-- Astros pitchers combine to allow 108 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Astros pitchers combine to rank 16th in baseball in home runs allowed (110 total, 1.2 per game).

-- In his most recent appearance on Saturday, July 8, the right-hander threw three innings against the Seattle Mariners, giving up five earned runs while surrendering eight hits.
+- The righty last pitched on Sunday, July 9 against the Seattle Mariners, when he threw five innings, allowing two earned runs while giving up four hits.

+- In 11 games this season, the 27-year-old has a 3.79 ERA and 7 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.